Duisburg-Fort Lauderdale

 Today - more than 60 years later - the goals of the town twinning are far more extensive.

 Duisburger Hafen AG duisport in Duisburg-Ruhrort is synonymous with logport and its numerous services in the logistics sector successful structural change in the city.
 Duisburg has trimodal terminals with water, rail and road connections.
-The Duisburg ports form the largest inland port in the world and the leading logistics hub in Central Europe.
+The Duisburg ports form the largest inland port in the world and are the leading logistics hub in Central Europe.

 The city administrations are also in contact.
-Against the background of the 10th anniversary of the partnership in 2021, the contact intensified a lot.
-Both sides wished for an increased exchange on a professional and civic level.
+This intensified in 2021 against the background of the 10th anniversary of the partnership.
+Both sides expressed the wish for an increased exchange on a professional and civil level.
 The options for replacing the fire brigades are currently being explored.
-Another project that is currently in the planning phase is the virtual classroom.
-Primary schools are brought together for a virtual exchange in order to bridge the enormous time difference.
-More to: Duisburg's international relations (town twinning | City of Duisburg)
+Another project that is currently still in the planning phase is the virtual classroom: elementary schools are brought together for virtual exchange, even while coping with the time difference.
+You can find more about Duisburg's international relations here: town twinning | City of Duisburg

-Cosmopolitanism and internationality — since centuries characteristic of Duisburg, where today more than 140 nationalities live together peacefully in the city.
+Cosmopolitanism and internationality since centuries characteristic of Duisburg, where today more than 140 nationalities live together peacefully in the city.